simcap/observance/README.md

 ## Usage

-This gem runs on given sets of observations.
+This gem runs on given collections of observations.
 An observation must be an Array or anything that responds to `to_h`.

 Hashes or Arrays